-Stocks surged on Wednesday as major central banks around the world acted jointly to add liquidity to the global financial system, sparking a rally in risk assets such as equities and commodities.
+(REUTERS) - Stocks rose more than three percent on Wednesday as major central banks acted jointly to add liquidity to the global financial system, boosting appetite for risky assets.

-The Federal Reserve, the European Central Bank as well as the central banks of Canada, Britain, Japan and Switzerland agreed to lower the cost of existing dollar swap lines -- or reducing the cost of temporary dollar loans -- to banks by a half percentage point.
+The U.S. Federal Reserve, the European Central Bank as well as the central banks of Canada, Britain, Japan and Switzerland agreed to lower the cost of existing dollar swap lines -- or reducing the cost of temporary dollar loans -- to banks by a half percentage point, starting Dec.
+5.

-The central banks' actions was intended to ensure that European banks, facing a credit crunch, have enough funding amid the euro zone's worsening sovereign debt crisis.
+The central banks' actions was intended to ensure that starved European banks facing a credit crunch have enough funding as the Eurozone's sovereign debt crisis worsens.

-The moves came on the heels of an unexpected cut in bank reserve requirements in China, intended to boost an economy running at its weakest pace since 2009.
+Also, China unexpectedly cut bank reserve requirements in hopes of boosting an economy running at its weakest pace since 2009.

-Another report showed pending sales of existing U.S. homes surged in October in its biggest monthly gain since November 2010.
+Other data showed pending sales of existing U.S. homes surged in October by the most in nearly a year.

 There's a perfect storm of bullishness.
 PMI came out better than expected, plus what happened overseas, and ADP was well above consensus, said Donald Selkin, chief market strategist at National Securities in New York, with about $3 billion in assets under management.

 With this turnaround, we're right back in the same range we were a few weeks ago.
 For this rally to continue it will be incumbent on the data to keep coming out OK.
 I don't think it'll be up, up and away here, but I believe we won't break the bottom we had in October.

 The Dow Jones industrial average soared 420.35 points, or 3.64 percent, at 11,975.98.
 The Standard & Poor's 500 Index jumped 42.98 points, or 3.60 percent, at 1,238.17.
 The Nasdaq Composite Index advanced 89.46 points, or 3.56 percent, at 2,604.97.